 - The number of hours the child(ren) were in care while the parent attended his or her authorized activity (using your time and attendance records).

-Payments are based on the parent's eligibility and the child's attendance.
-Providers submit their billing to the Department every two-weeks and are paid every two weeks.
+A: Payments are based on the parent's eligibility and the child's attendance.
+Providers submit their billing to the Department every two weeks and are paid every two weeks.
 The estimated check mailing date and Electronic Funds Transfer (EFT) deposit dates are listed on the CDC Payment Schedule.
 Provider billing information submitted after the deadline, but within seven days of the deadline, will be paid the following week.

 Provider Forms & Publications